 One of Dr. Redmond’s research interests is racial/ethnic and geographic disparities in psychosocial, behavioral, and clinical cardiovascular disease risk factors.
 Her research has been published in the American Journal of Preventive Medicine, Hypertension, and the Journal of the American Heart Association.
-Dr. Redmond also has an interest in the role of the impact of the criminal justice system on health disparities; she is the lead investigator for the Alabama site of the Transitions Clinic Network, an initiative funded by the Center for Medicaid and Medicare Innovation to link persons with chronic medical problems to primary care upon release from prison and prospectively evaluate their health, healthcare utilization, and cost of care.
-Her clinical practice is based at the Cooper Green Outpatient Medical Clinic, Alabama’s only county-owned, safety-net medical center.
+Dr. Redmond also has an interest in the role of the impact of the criminal justice system on health disparities; she was the lead investigator for the Alabama site of the Transitions Clinic Network, an initiative funded by the Center for Medicaid and Medicare Innovation to link persons with chronic medical problems to primary care upon release from prison and prospectively evaluate their health, healthcare utilization, and cost of care.
+Her clinical practice wais based at the Cooper Green Outpatient Medical Clinic, Alabama’s only county-owned, safety-net medical center.

 In response to requests from both trainees and faculty, Dr. Redmond became increasingly involved in teaching related to health disparities and culturally responsive care.
 Educational opportunities in these areas typically consist of elective/special topics/independent courses or rotations that were offered inconsistently.
 Recognizing this gap, she was awarded institutional funding to develop a faculty development program with the goal of improving integration of training in health disparities and cultural competence across the entire spectrum of medical education.